Technical Writing Course For Engineers Online CourseView Course Description

-Engineers are natural problem-solvers and critical thinkers.
-In other words, they’ve already got the raw materials necessary to be terrific writers.
-All they need is someone to show them how to apply those great problem-solving skills to writing process.
+Engineers are natural problem-solvers and critical thinkers, which means they have the raw materials to be terrific writers.
+All they need is someone to show them how to apply those great problem-solving skills to the writing process.
 That’s where we come in.

-Our seven-module online course, designed specifically for engineers, shows them strategies they can use to hone the techniques they need to make their writing more concise, precise, and readable.
+Our seven-module writing online course, designed specifically for engineers, provides a variety of strategies, all based on problem-solving, they can use to make their writing more concise, precise, and readable.

-All of our online courses are SCORM 1.2-, SCORM 2004-, and AICC-compliant and each module takes roughly 30 to 45 minutes to complete.
+This online course is SCORM 1.2-, SCORM 2004-, and AICC-compliant; each module takes roughly 30 minutes to complete.

 - Voiced lectures

-- A copy of the Hurley Write eBook, Writing Strategies For Corporate America (Option 3)
+- A copy of the Hurley Write eBook, Writing in the Workplace

 - Knowledge checks